 Carefully apply a drop of nitric acid to the mark and see whether it turns milky or green.
 There will be no reaction if the item you’re testing is made of pure gold or is mostly made of gold.

 Pro tip: nitric acid is a dangerous chemical to humans.
 Make sure you wear protective gloves and goggles.
-And be sure the room is well-ventilated because you don’t want to breathe in that stuff.
+And be sure your room is well-ventilated because you don’t want to breathe in that stuff.

 #7- How to Test Gold at Home With Ceramic Tiles?